vapor/async-kit/.github/CONTRIBUTING.md

 ## Pull Requests

-We are always willing to have pull request's open for bug fixes or feature requests.
+We are always willing to have pull requests open for bug fixes or new features.

 Bug fixes are pretty straight forward.
 Open up a PR and a maintainer will help guide you to make sure everything is in good order.